Ostrich Fern

 Sensitive Fern family (Onocleaceae)

-Cultivation: The preference is light shade or dappled sunlight, wet to moist conditions, and soil that is mucky or sandy.
+Cultivation: The preference is light shade or dappled sunlight, wet to moist conditions, and a somewhat acidic soil that is peaty and/or sandy.
 Average moisture conditions are tolerated if this fern is watered during dry spells.
 The leaves are delicate and easily damaged.
 In more heavily shaded areas, Ostrich Fern often fails to produce fertile leaves.

-Range & Habitat: Ostrich Fern occurs in widely scattered locations in northern and western Illinois, where it is rare (see Distribution Map); elsewhere in the state, it is absent from natural areas.
-Habitats include moist rich woodlands, swamps, and soggy thickets in both sandy and non-sandy areas.
-Ostrich Fern is circumboreal in its distribution, occurring in parts of North America, Eurasia, and East Asia.
+Range & Habitat: The native Ostrich Fern occurs in widely scattered locations in northern and western Illinois, where it is rare (see Distribution Map); elsewhere in the state, this fern is absent from natural areas.
+Outside of Illinois, Ostrich Fern is circumboreal in its distribution, occurring in parts of North America, Eurasia, and East Asia.
 The North American variety is identified as var. pensylvanica.
-This fern is often cultivated in gardens and along the foundations of houses and other buildings.
+Habitats include moist rich woodlands, low areas along woodland borders, swamps, and soggy thickets.
+Ostrich Fern is more common in habitats that are somewhat sandy.
+This fern is often cultivated in semi-shaded gardens and along the foundations of houses and other buildings.

-Faunal Associations: The caterpillars of the Ostrich Fern Borer Moth (Papaipema sp.) bore through the stalks and/or root system.
-This rare moth is found in the New England area of the United States, where the Ostrich fern is more common, although it has not been found in Illinois to my knowledge.
-Because this fern has large leaves and often forms vegetative colonies, it can provide substantial cover to various kinds of wildlife where it is locally common.
+Faunal Associations: Caterpillars of the Ostrich Fern Borer Moth (Papaipema sp.) bore through the stalks and/or root system of this fern.
+This rare moth has been found in the New England area of the United States, where the Ostrich fern is more common, although it has not been found in Illinois.
+At the present time, this moth has not been scientifically described.
+Another insect, the aphid Amphorophora ampullata, feeds on Ostrich Fern and other ferns (Blackman & Eastop, 2013).
+Because Ostrich Fern has large leaves and often forms colonies, it can provide substantial protective cover to various kinds of wildlife where it is locally common.

-Photographic Location: On the grounds of Japan House, which is located at the Arboretum, University of Illinois, in Urbana.
+Photographic Location: On the grounds of Japan House, near the Arboretum of the University of Illinois in Urbana, Illinois.

 Comments: This a lovely fern with tall arching leaves.
-It is relatively easy to identify because of the oblanceolate shape of its large leaves, which have very short leaflets (pinnae) toward the base of the blades.
+It is relatively easy to identify because of the oblanceolate shape of its large leaves and the very short leaflets (pinnae) near its petioles.
 Very few species of ferns have such short leaflets.
-One of them, Thelypteris noveboracensis (New York Fern), has elliptic leaves that taper very gradually toward both their bottoms and their tips.
-The leaves of Ostrich Fern, in contrast, taper abruptly toward their tips.
-Another distinctive characteristic is the simple-pinnate venation on the undersides of the leaflet lobes, where the lateral veins are undivided and straight.
+One of them, New York Fern (Thelypteris noveboracensis), has elliptic leaves that taper very gradually toward both their bottoms and their tips.
+The leaves of Ostrich Fern (Matteuccia struthiopteris), in contrast, taper abruptly toward their tips.
+Another distinctive characteristic is the simple-pinnate venation on the undersides of the leaflet lobes, where the lateral veins are undivided.
 Other similar ferns (e.g., Osmunda spp.), often have forked lateral veins on the undersides of their leaflet lobes.
-The small fertile leaves in the center of the rosette have a rather peculiar appearance, although they are often hidden by the larger sterile leaves.
+The unfurled sterile leaves of Ostrich Fern, when they first appear above the ground during the spring, are rolled and circular in shape.
+At this stage of development, they are referred to as 'fiddleheads' or 'croziers.'
+In the New England area especially, these unfurled leaves of Ostrich Fern are collected, sold, and eaten as gourmet food.

 Return